The Continuing Story of Three Coins

 When asked why he received seven Air Medals, a Distinguished Flying Cross and a personal citation from Admiral Chester Nimitz, Andy Winnegar, a TBM Avenger radio operator and gunner, paused before replying, “I just liked shooting back!”
 The thrill of battle kept men like Winnegar coming back for more.
-“I would have hated to miss a mission that had a lot of action.”
+“I would have hated missing a mission with a lot of action.”

-In addition, the journals of TBM Avenger gunners, Maurice Hie and Bill Lemon, the Memoirs of War of FM2-Wildcat fighter pilot, Russell Woods, and the typed journal of USS White Plains’ CIC Radarman, Donald Crounse provide a broad, and personal view of the war in the Pacific fought from the flight deck of the USS White Plains and in the planes of Composite Squadron Four (VC-4) and Marine Observer Squadron VMO-4.
+In addition, the journals of TBM Avenger gunners Maurice Hie and Bill Lemon, the Memoirs of War of FM2-Wildcat fighter pilot Russell Woods, the video interviews with TBM Avenger radioman Steven Walley, and the typed journal of USS White Plains’ CIC Radarman Donald Crounse provide a broad, and personal view of the war in the Pacific fought from the flight deck of the USS White Plains and in the planes of Composite Squadron Four (VC-4) and Marine Observer Squadron VMO-4.

 Flying low and slow observation flights over the enemy resulted in TBM Avengers and Stinson Crickets riddled with bullet holes, mounting casualties, a chest full of medals, and stories that are as vivid and heroic today, almost 80 years since these young warriors took to the skies over Pacific in 1944.